Keypoint Church Israel

 WEDNESDAY DECEMBER 6, 2023, 2023 Depart USA.
 THURSDAY DECEMBER 7, 2023 Upon arrival to Ben Gurion Airport, our representative will meet you in the arrival hall to assist you with your luggage.
 You will meet your guide and bus and travel to your hotel along the Mediterranean coast.
 Dinner and overnight at hotel.
 FRIDAY DECEMBER 8, 2023: Kingdoms and Cultures in Conflict Our morning begins at the port-city of Caesarea built by Herod the Great (Matt.
 2).
 This was the second largest harbor in the Roman Empire during the first century.
 At Caesarea, Peter visited the gentile centurion Cornelius (Acts 10), and he and his household became the first gentile followers of Jesus.
 The Apostle Paul remained under house arrest in Caesarea for two and a half years.
 Here he stood before Felix, Festus, and Agrippa II (Acts 23-25).
 From the harbor of Caesarea, Paul sailed to Rome leaving Israel for the last time.
 While at the site, we will visit the ancient theater with its magnificent view overlooking the Mediterranean Sea.
 We will see Herod the Great’s palace that served as the residence of the Roman officials in the land, like Pontius Pilate.
 We will remember Pilate’s governorship of Judaea by looking at a replica of a stone inscription mentioning Pilate dedicating a temple to the Roman Emperor Tiberius.
 Our visit takes us through the ancient stadium and harbor and ends looking at the ancient aqueduct of Caesarea that supplied the city with its water.
 After departing Caesarea, we travel to Mount Carmel where Elijah challenged the prophets of Ba’al (1 Kings 18).
 We then journey through the Valley of Jezreel.
 Our day concludes at the boyhood home of Jesus, Nazareth.
 We visit the Church of the Annunciation, built over the traditional place where the angel Gabriel announced to Mary that she would be the mother of Jesus (Luke 1:26-37).
 The church is built on top of the ancient village of Nazareth, and we will visit a small museum that shows some of the finds and homes from the village.
 We will end our visit in Nazareth with an overlook of the Jezreel Valley from Mount Precipice.
 From this vantage point, we will see the settings for a number of biblical stories.
 Dinner and overnight on the Sea of Galilee.
 SATURDAY DECEMBER 9, 2023: “Who do men say that I am?”
 Today we travel into the Golan Heights and the upper Jordan Valley.
 Our day begins at the nature reserve of Dan.
 The ancient city of Dan, which formed the northern boundary of biblical Israel, sits on the Dan Spring, one of the three tributaries of the Jordan River.
 In addition to walking through the beautiful nature reserve, we will visit the ancient site of Dan seeing its high place (1 Kings 12:29), Israelite gate, and the Middle Bronze Age gate from the time of Abraham (Gen. 14:14).
 We next travel to Banias, ancient Caesarea Philippi (Matt.
 16:13; Mark 8:27).
 Near Caesarea Philippi, Jesus asked his disciples, “Who do men say that I am?”
 From Banias, we drive up into the foothills of Mount Hermon (Ps.
 133) and into the Golan Heights.
 At a high overlook on the Israel-Syrian border, we look into Syria towards Damascus.
 Dinner and overnight on the Sea of Galilee.
 SUNDAY DECEMBER 10, 2023: The Faith of Jesus Our journey today focuses upon the ministry of Jesus around the Sea of Galilee.
 Our morning begins at Yardenit, which provides an opportunity for people to be baptized in the Jordan River.
 We then travel to Almagor, which overlooks the Beitsaida Valley where the Jordan River flows into the Sea of Galilee, and where Jesus fed the 5,000 (Luke 9:10-17).
 From there, we journey to Chorazin one of the three cities cursed by Jesus (Matt.
 11:21; Luke 10:13).
 At this site, we see the ancient homes and Jewish ritual immersion pools, as well as the magnificent basalt synagogue from the fifth century AD.
 Inside the synagogue is a replica of a Seat of Moses (Matt.
 23:2).
 We travel next to the ancient town of Capernaum where Jesus made his home around the lake (Matt.
 4:13).
 Here he healed the centurion’s servant (Matt.
 8:5).
 The magnificent limestone synagogue of the fourth century AD has been party reconstructed and looms over the site.
 From Capernaum, we travel to one of the most exciting and important ongoing archaeological excavations in Israel, Magdala.
 Here we will visit one of the few, excavated, first century synagogues in the land of Israel.
 Its date coincides with the time of Jesus ministry in the area.
 We will also see wealthy homes from the village, as well as the first century harbor.
 We then journey to the small museum at Kibbutz Ginnosar that houses an ancient boat discovered in the 1980s in the Sea of Galilee.
 This boat dates to the first century and was a boat used by fisherman on the lake.
 Our day concludes with an evening boat-ride on the Sea of Galilee.
 The ancient fishermen fished the lake at night.
 Riding on the waters of the lake in the evening offers a unique opportunity to connect with Jesus and his disciples on the lake.
 Dinner and overnight at the hotel on the Sea of Galilee.
 MONDAY DECEMBER 11, 2023: Desert Refuge Today we drive from the Sea of Galilee, the lowest fresh-water lake in the world, through the Jordan River Valley, to the Dead Sea, the lowest place on earth.
 Our first stop is the desert palace-fortress built by Herod the Great, Masada.
 During the First Jewish Revolt (AD 66-73), Jewish rebels lived on Masada until they were surrounded by the Tenth Roman Legion.
 According to the first century Jewish historian Josephus, the rebels chose to commit suicide instead of slavery and death at the hands of the Romans.
 While visiting the site, we will see the palaces of Herod the Great, his bath houses and storerooms.
 We will also see buildings converted by the Jewish rebels for their use, like the synagogue.
 Evidence of the Roman siege can be seen in the siege ramp and Roman camps that surround Masada.
 We travel next to the site of Qumran.
 In caves around the site, the world-famous Dead Sea Scrolls were discovered.
 Qumran was the settlement of the community that produced many of the Dead Sea Scrolls.
 After visiting Qumran, participants have the unique experience of floating in the Dead Sea.
 Our day ends with an overlook of the Wadi Qilt, the ancient road between Jerusalem and Jericho.
 This was the setting for Jesus’ story of the Good Samaritan (Luke 10:25-37).
 On Jesus’ final journey to Jerusalem, he used this road as he came from Jericho to Jerusalem (Luke 19:1-11).
 Dinner and overnight at our hotel in Jerusalem.
 TUESDAY DECEMBER 12, 2023: Biblical Jerusalem Our morning in Jerusalem begins with a visit to the Israel Museum.
 Here we will see a scale-model of Jerusalem on the eve of its destruction in AD 70.
 We will visit the Shrine of the Book, which houses some of the Dead Sea Scrolls, including some of the oldest copies of the Old Testament.
 Our tour of the museum concludes with a walk through the archeological wing to visit the two galleries dedicated to Israel in the Old and New Testament periods.
 We will see original artifacts found in sites we visited, as well as other artifacts that make the Bible come alive.
 We then journey to the City of David, the oldest part of Jerusalem, the city David conquered and made his capital.
 From David’s capital, we travel to his hometown, Bethlehem.
 In Bethlehem, we remember the birth of Jesus and visit the Church of Nativity, the oldest church in the Holy Land, built over the traditional site of Jesus’ birth.
 Dinner and overnight in Jerusalem.
 WEDNESDAY DECEMBER 13, 2023: In the Footsteps of Kings and Prophets Today our journey takes us through the Shephelah (Deut.
 1:7), an area of rolling hills between Israel’s hill country and the Mediterranean coast.
 Our first stop is the ancient city of Lachish (2 Kings 18:14; Isa.
 36:2; Jer.
 34:7), which was the second most important city of the Kingdom of Judah.
 During the reign of King Hezekiah (2 Kings 18:14; Isa.
 36:2), the king of Assyria laid siege to Lachish and destroyed the city.
 We will visit the recently restored gate of the city.
 Travelling north through the Shephelah, we enter the Elah Valley, the site of the famous confrontation between David and Goliath (1 Sam.
 17).
 Here we will open the biblical story and see the landscape recorded in the Bible come alive before our eyes.
 Our next stop is the ancient city of Beth Shemesh.
 After the Ark of the Covenant was captured by the Philistines, it returned to Israel in the area of Beth Shemesh (1 Sam.
 6).
 Across the Sorek Valley from Beth Shemesh sits Zorah, the hometown of Samson (Judges 13).
 Our final stop of the day is at Nebi Samwil.
 Incorrectly identified as the tomb of the prophet Samuel, from this his hill we will see the northern neighborhoods of Jerusalem.
 We will also look over the tribal territory of Benjamin, where two-thirds of the Old Testament took place.
 Our vantage point offers us a view of the modern Arab village of el-Jib, biblical Gibeon (Josh.
 10).
 While defending Gibeon against five Amorite kings, Joshua prayed for the sun to stand still.
 Dinner and overnight at our hotel in Jerusalem.
 THURSDAY DECEMBER 14, 2023: Jesus’ Final Days Our morning begins with a beautiful view of the city of Jerusalem from the Mount of Olives.
 We walk down the mountain following the modern path used by pilgrims on Palm Sunday visiting the church of Dominus Flevit, which remembers Jesus’ weeping over the city as he rode into it, and the traditional location of the Garden of Gethsemane.
 We cross the Kidron Valley into the Old City and visit St. Anne’s Church built over top of the Pools of Bethesda (John 5) where Jesus healed the lame man.
 We will take the opportunity to sing in the beautiful Crusader church on the site.
 Our journey continues at Jaffa Gate where in the first century Herod’s palace stood.
 Here the story of Jesus begins (Matt.
 2) with the visit of the wisemen to Herod, and here his story ended because at Herod’s palace Jesus stood before Pontius Pilate (Mark 15:16).
 From Jaffa Gate, we walk into the Jewish Quarter and visit the Herodian Quarter, a series of priestly homes from the first century.
 We then walk along the Byzantine Cardo and see the walls of Jerusalem from the eighth century BC and the first century BC.
 Passing the Gennath Gate, we follow the historic route Jesus traveled from Pilate to his place of execution at the Church of the Holy Sepulcher.
 Our day ends along the southern wall of the Temple Mount.
 On the first century street, we see the shops and markets around the Temple, a possible location for the money changers (Luke 19:45-48).
 We then proceed to the southern entrances of the Temple where we walk the steps ancient pilgrims took to ascend to the Temple.
 Our program ends stopping at the Western Wall, the most sacred site for Jews.
 After a farewell dinner, we depart Jerusalem for Ben Gurion Airport where you will return to your home country refreshed, challenged, and renewed in your faith.
 FRIDAY DECEMBER 15, 2023 Return to the USA

-Expedition Host
+Expedition Instructors

 Kaitlyn Hawn has been living and/or teaching in the lands of the Bible for over seven years.
 She is an adjunct professor at Jerusalem University College and a current Ph.D. candidate at the University of Oxford, where she is supervised by Martin Goodman and Markus Bockmuehl.
 She holds a B.A. in Biblical Studies and History from Gordon College, two M.A. degrees in Historical Geography and the Hebraic Roots of Christianity from Jerusalem University College, and a M.Phil. in Judaism and Christianity in the Greco-Roman World from the University of Oxford.
 She has also participated in excavations at El Araj and Hippos-Sussita.